Thuridus/Big-Data/README.md

 # Big Data Platform :poop:

 Big Data Platform (PoC) to run a Corona App via Web.
-The aim of the project is to provide an correlative illustration between the index "Deutsche Aktien Index" (DAX) and the COVID-19 infections and death.
+The aim of the project is to provide an correlative illustration between the index "Deutsche Aktien Index" (DAX) and the COVID-19 infections or deaths.

 Check "Big Data Architecture" for further information about the functionality and the file Big-Data/LICENCE for lincensification.